danklotz/openNotes/micro-reviews.md

 - 🎭 [The Boys S1](https://www.imdb.com/title/tt1190634/episodes?season=1&ref_=tt_eps_sn_1).
 AMAZING.
 - [The Boys S2](https://www.imdb.com/title/tt1190634/episodes?season=2).
 Still good. it manages to be more structured than the first season, while being much more all over the place at the same time.
 - [The Boys S3](https://www.imdb.com/title/tt1190634/episodes?season=3).
 They go way to deep in this one.
 Better than season 2, but not as novel as season 1.
+- [The Boys S4](https://www.imdb.com/title/tt1190634/episodes/?season=4&ref_=tt_eps_sn_4).
+Surprisingly bad.
+Very bad that is.
+So far this season is definitely the lowest point of the series.
 - [The Breakfast Club](https://www.imdb.com/title/tt0088847/?ref_=tt_tpks_tt_i_13_pd_detail_2_pbr_ic).
 Its probably because I have seen this movie when I was very young, but I just love it.
 - [Bullet Train](https://www.imdb.com/title/tt12593682/?ref_=nv_sr_srsg_1).
 Funny assassin movie with lots and lots of action.
 Popcorn flick.
 Entertaining *tarantinoesque* spectacle.
 Quite funny and over the top.
 Maybe a bit too involved at times.
 Would recommend.
 - [Burn After Reading](https://www.imdb.com/title/tt0887883/?ref_=hm_tpks_tt_t_1_pd_tp1_pbr_ic).
 Just great entertainment.